 Next time she did not want to sit on it, so again I just left her.
 The next day she did not want to use the potty, but decided she needed to sit on the toilet instead – and that was the end of the potty.
 She goes to the toilet when I remind her and occasionally on her own, too.
 The accidents get less and less each day.

 There are no reward charts or sweets when she gets it right, and no cross words or angry faces at the accidents, either.
 Painlessly she is learning without any tears or negativity.
 She will eventually make no more accidents.
 It may take a week, it may take a month, it may take 3 months.

 Is it worth the stress?

 In the end it really does not matter as we all get there eventually.
 One day as an adult no one will ask your child at what age they learned to walk or talk or use the toilet.
 No one will ask about it at a job interview and, really, no one will care whether you were 2 years or 5 years old.
 Why do we put so much stress on this when they are little?
 Is it worth the tears and frustration it seems to take?

 My opinion: it is definitely not worth the struggle when they will figure it out without a struggle all by themselves.

 Baby number seven arrives in a few months and potty learning holds no dread for me, because once again, I plan to do absolutely nothing!

-This is the second guest op-ed on this blog.
-The author is Naomi Mitchell, Dominique’s oldest sister.
+This guest post was written by Naomi Mitchell, Dominique’s oldest sister.
 Naomi is a mother of 6, currently expecting number 7, a qualified staff nurse, doula, and entrepreneur: besides working as a doula, she is amazing with the sewing machine.